Religion in Pristina: Imperial Mosque

-Mosque of Pirinaz
+Llapi Mosque of Prishtina

+One of the oldest religious buildings in Pristina is the Llapi Mosque.
+It was built in the year 1470.
+Historically, it is also known as the Ramadan Mosque and belongs to the Ottoman Period.

+Pirinaz Mosque

-Pirinaz Mosque was built of the same stone as well as the King's Mosque (Fatih).
+The Pirinaz Mosque was built of the same stone as well as the King's Mosque (Fatih).
 It was built about a hundred years later, in the second 16th century.
 Its founder, man Piri called Nazir, served as vizier during two Ottoman Sultans rule.
 According to some local legend 'Stone of Lazarus', which is found in the garden of the mosque, is the cornerstone on which Lazar was beheaded in 1389.
 Before his body moved to Ravaniqit Monastery, Prince Lazar was buried in the Mosque Pirinaz with the permission of Sultan Bayazid.

-Bazaar Mosque
+Çarshi Mosque

-Bazaar Mosque marks the beginning of the Old City.
+The Çarshi Mosque marks the beginning of the Old City.
 It was built in the early 15th century by Sultan Bayazid to commemorate the victory of the Ottoman forces in 1389.
 This mosque is the oldest building in Pristina today.
 In the past, Bazaar Mosque covered bazaar Pristina.
 Today there is nothing left of the old bazaar, just name Bazaar Mosque serves us to commemorate it.
 Many subsequent changes for its repair have changed appearance of the originality of this mosque, but its symbol - topped minaret - has survived for more than 600 years.
-This mosque is also 'Now Mosque', which in translation means 'Stone Mosque'.

 Jashar Pasha Mosque

-Mehmet Yasar was a wealthy citizen of Pristina and Skopje governor in 1842.
+The Jashar Pasha Mosque is named after Mehmet Yasar.
 According to inscriptions inside the mosque, it was built in 1834.
 Original gate is broken left to an expansion of the road Nazim Gafurri.
 In general, the building is risk of damage from moisture entering from cracks of different walls.

-Monuments of the Ottoman era in Pristina

-The Ottomans once conquering the Balkans, started to establish their administration, so by doing that they built Mosques, Hamamas(Ottoman public baths), and Madrasas(Islamic Schools).
-After they established their administration they began to shape the conquered territories according to their traditions.

-Xhamia e Çarshisë(Bazaar Mosque) located in Pristina, is the first Ottoman mosque in Kosovo.
-It was built by Ottoman Sulltan Bajazit to commemorate the victory of 1389 of his late father Sulltan Murati I. Today this mosque symbolizes the old part of the city, since in that place where the mosques lies in today, it was Pristina Market.
-It is its minare made of stone that makes this mosque very characteristic, because it is the only one that has survived for 600 years.
-This mosque is also known as "Stone Mosque", from the Turkish word Taş which means stone.